Site Logo

 Polars is a tool for tabular data manipulation in Python - it’s an alternative to Pandas.

-Polars can offer exceptional performance through query optimization.
-It can also work with larger than memory datasets.
-It also has a syntax that may prefer to Pandas.
+Polars offers exceptional performance with query optimization, parallel processing and can work with larger than memory datasets.
+It also has a more declaraitve syntax that may prefer to the more imperative Pandas syntax.

 In eager-execution frameworks like Pandas, each data transformation is run without knowledge of what came before and after.
-By allowing data to be evaluated lazily, Polars can optimize across a series of data transformations.
+By allowing data to be processed lazily by grouping multiple transformations, Polars can optimize across many data transformations.

 import polars as pl